Cyclone Nina: Gulf of Carpentaria

 As Nina developed in the Gulf of Carpentaria, tropical cyclone watches and warnings were issued, for parts of the Northern Territory and Queensland.
 These areas included Nhulunbuy in the Northern Territory, Mapoon, Aurukun and the Lockhart River in Queensland.
-The system subsequently moved eastwards and affected sparsely populated and uninhabited areas of the Cape York Peninsula, where torrential rainfall was recorded during December 25.
+The system subsequently moved eastwards and affected sparsely populated and uninhabited areas of the Cape York Peninsula, where torrential rainfall was recorded on 25 December.
 As a result of Nina impacting Queensland, the State Disaster Coordination Centre in Brisbane operated around the clock, while SES units, local authorities and disaster district coordinators in the region were put on full alert.
 Ahead of the system affecting Port Stewart, ten members of a twenty-member fishing party were evacuated to safety while the other ten refused to be evacuated.
 As a result, they were left stranded at the port, by the swollen Stewart River and its flooded tributaries until a rescue helicopter rescued them.
 Within the Aurukun Aboriginal community and Pormpuraaw widespread damage to trees were reported, while four houses were damaged by flying tree branches.

 Solomon Islands

-After impacting Queensland, Nina impacted the Solomon Islands between December 30 and January 3, where it caused extensive damage to southern and eastern islands including Rennell and Bellona.
+After impacting Queensland, Nina impacted the Solomon Islands between 30 December and 3 January, where it caused extensive damage to southern and eastern islands including Rennell and Bellona.
 Islanders were caught almost unprepared for Nina, because of preparations for the traditional New Year Celebrations.
 There were 3 people killed in the islands with an elderly woman killed on Bellona after she was trapped under a collapsed house while twins born at the height also died from lack of warm dry linen and shelter.
 The only buildings left standing were the Australian built Seventh Day Adventist churches in these islands.

 The Solomon Islands Government declared parts of Rennell and Bellona, Southern Guadalcanal, Temotu, Makira and Malaita Provinces disaster areas.
 The Government subsequently shipped and airlifted relief materials to the affected areas, including food supplies, medical supplies, tarpaulins and water.
 The Solomon Islands Red Cross also helped with the relief effort and dispatched 113 tarpaulins to four provinces to shelter the homeless, along with blankets, clothing and various household items.
 They used reserve funds in order to transport these supplies to the islands affected by canoe and plane.
-The Government of the Solomon Islands subsequently launched an appeal for international assistance, with food assistance, tapualins, tents, water containeds and chainsaws amongst the things asked for.
+The Government of the Solomon Islands subsequently launched an appeal for international assistance, with food assistance, tarpaulins, tents, water containers and chainsaws amongst the things asked for.
 A need also existed for helicopters and aircraft services, in order for field assessments to take place and the transportation of water engineers.